Photo: Priyanka Chand Agarwal

-It is that time of the year again.
-Time to stuff our faces with yu sheng, pineapple tarts, bak kwa… and McDonald’s prosperity burgers.
+It is that time of the year again, where we get ready to stuff our faces with yusheng (raw fish salad), bak kwa (dried barbecued pork), pineapple tarts and...
+McDonald’s Prosperity Burgers.

-McD’s much awaited Chinese New Year offerings have many takers, those who wait patiently for their yearly fix of black pepper-sauce slathered beef and chicken burgers and curly fries.
-The limited-edition menu, available throughout the lunar new year period, also features a hot taro pie and a sugary Lychee McFizz drink ($2.35) and honey lemon chicken drumlets ($2 for two pieces).
+McD’s much awaited Chinese New Year offerings have many takers, those who wait patiently for their yearly fix of black pepper sauce-slathered beef and chicken burgers and curly fries.
+The limited-edition menu, available throughout the festive period, also features a hot Taro Pie and a sugary Orange McFizz drink.

-The many loyal fans this seasonal menu has, tempted us to do a detailed taste test and bring you our verdict.
+The many loyal fans that crave for these seasonal items tempted HungryGoWhere to do a detailed taste test to bring you our verdict.
 This is what we ate, and why we liked it.

-These are in our opinion McDonald’s best seasonal offering.
-They can be ordered a la carte (single patty $5.20, double patty $7.05) or as part of a meal (with regular fries and soft drink, single patty $7.20, double patty $8.60).
+These are, in our opinion, McDonald’s best seasonal offering.
+They may be ordered a la carte (single patty $5.40, double patty $7.25) or as part of a meal (with regular fries and Coca Cola, single patty $7.20, double patty $9.25; as a Prosperity Beef Feast with a single patty burger, regular fries, Orange McFizz and Taro Pie, $8.65)

-Both meat patties are succulent, with a full-flavoured black pepper sauce slathered on, garnished with slivers of onions and then sandwiched in a mini-baguette sized sesame toasted bun.
+The Prosperity Burger usually has a chicken version as well, however this year's offering is only a beef version.
+The beef patty is succulent, with a full-flavoured black pepper sauce slathered on it, garnished with slivers of onions and then sandwiched in a mini-baguette-sized sesame toasted bun.
 The best part is easily the full-bodied sauce, with just the right amount of peppery kick.
 We found ourselves dipping even the fries in the sauce that oozed off the side of the burgers.

-Between the two, the beef patty is a better match for the black pepper sauce and the crunchy onions add good texture.
 Our only wish?
-The buns have a bit more hold and do not disintegrate as easily with the sauce-to-sandwich ratio.
-Size-wise this is a substantial offering even with a single patty.
+That the buns have a bit more hold and do not "disintegrate" so easily with the sauce-to-sandwich ratio.
+Size-wise, this is a substantial offering even with a single patty.

-The drink: A fruity, fizzy drink that may be a tad too sweet when ordered on its own.
-Although, when paired with the burger’s peppery-pungent sauce, the lychee drink is a welcome respite in between bites.
+The drink: The Orange McFizz ($3.10) is a fruity, fizzy drink that when paired with the burger’s peppery-pungent sauce, is a welcome respite in between bites.
+This is also available with a 50-cent top-up to every value meal.

 Value for money: